sbweaver/100-days-of-code/log.md

 **Today's Progress**: WP Rig tutorial - I kept going while waiting for answers: I changed debug styles to "true" in the themeConfig.js file (according to tutorial) and i ran "npm run build" and this time Browsersync worked for some reason.
 Not sure why but I'll take it!
 Found some Markdown cheat sheets to brush up on too.

 **Thoughts**: It's always great when everything starts working.
 I'm liking WP Rig so far.
 Nice and clean start for themes.
 I'm trying the SASS options now.
 I smile when things start working.
 You just have to keep trying with this stuff and try not to get discouraged when you're stuck for a bit...
 It's the nature of development sometimes.

+### Day 06: January 08, 2019

+**Today's Progress**: WP Rig tutorial - Reorganized my notes using Markdown and got a little bit farther in the tutorial.

+**Thoughts**: Sometimes I forget what I know because I just haven't done it in a while.
+Then I do it again and I remember.
+I have to look up less each time... or at least I have to look up different things now.
+I am progressing :)